russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 However, we have an error on line 26.

-When reading from a database view, we must tell the `List` structure to use the contents of each row returned from the database as the unique identifier.

-The reason for this will be made clear momentarily.
+Recall that when a `List` structure iterates over an array, each element within that array must be uniquely identifiable.

 Please make this change on line 26, adding `, id: \.self` to the `List` structure:

 ![Screenshot 2023-06-03 at 8.20.24 AM.png](/img/user/Attachments/Screenshot%202023-06-03%20at%208.20.24%20AM.png)

+That tells the`List` structure to use the contents of each row returned from the database to uniquely identify that row.

+The reason for why we needed to make that change will be made clear momentarily.

-Reading from the database view provides a different data type for the `results` array that is contained within the `movies` stored property:
+It is important to note that reading from the database view provides a different data type for the `results` array that is contained within the `movies` stored property:

 ![Screenshot 2023-06-03 at 8.19.40 AM.png|500](/img/user/Attachments/Screenshot%202023-06-03%20at%208.19.40%20AM.png)

-When reading from the `Movies` table directly, `movies.result` had a data type of `[Movie]`.
+When reading from the `Movies` table directly, `movies.results` had a data type of `[Movie]`.
 It was an array of instances of the `Movie` structure.

-When reading from the `MoviesWithGenreNames` database view, `movies.result` has a data type of `[Blackbird.Row]`.
+When reading from the `MoviesWithGenreNames` database view, `movies.results` has a data type of `[Blackbird.Row]`.
 It is an array of instances of rows that Blackbird has returned from the view.

 Why the difference?

-It's because when reading from a database table directly, we help out Blackbird by telling it *exactly what columns and data types to expect*.
+It's because when reading from a database table directly, we help Blackbird out by telling it *exactly what columns and data types to expect*.

 How did we do that?